lingchen42/dsbra/README.md

 This python script calls the bowtie2 and samtools, therefore will also generate some other files.
 Those files, together with running information will be stored in `temp_outputs/` directory. <br>

-6. Finally, exit from the virtual environment
+6. Finally, exit the virtual environment
 ```
 source deactivate
 ```